benjamin-heasly/spikeglx-tools-poc/README.md

 # spikeglx-tools-poc
 Getting started with SpikeGlx Matlab and command line tools.

 This repo contains proof of concept code for getting started with [SpikeGLX](https://billkarsh.github.io/SpikeGLX/) data files and associated Matlab and command line tools.

-It might turn into some useful tools, or it might just be a stepping stone towards learning to work with SpikeGLX and similar data.
+This stuff might turn into useful tools for the [Gold lab at Upenn](https://www.med.upenn.edu/goldlab/).
+Or, it might turn out to be just a stepping stone towards learning to work with SpikeGLX and similar data.

 # What's here?